serena-aneli/RECOMBULATOR-X/docs/README.md

 ## :rocket: Benchmark

-- *Inference of recombination rate faster for many markers*
+- DIRE QUI CHE FUNZIONA PER FAMIGLIE DI TIPO I E NON II? far exceed the computational speed of the previous approach at least for type I families NEL BENCHMARK
 - Mutation rates can estimated for each marker separately or as a unique parameter
 - Simulation of pedigrees typed with STRs